umidshox99/flutter_cli/README.md

 ## Installation

-If you want to use cli_create on the command line, install it using `pub global activate`:
+If you want to use cli_generate on the command line, install it using `pub global activate`:

 ```console